TheAssemblyArmada/crashpad-cmake/README.md

 ## Getting started

-Add this repository as a submodule of your CMake project and then add it using the `add_submodule` directive.
+Add this repository as a submodule of your CMake project and then include it using the `add_subdirectory` directive from your CMakeLists.txt.

 Next, initialize Crashpad using something similar to this example.
 Refer to [the Crashpad documentation](https://crashpad.chromium.org/doxygen/index.html) if in doubt.